singularian/mdencode/README.md

 # Project mdencode :octocat:
-A message digest signature generator for files with modular floors
+mdencode is a file digital signature generator with modular floors.
-mdencode is written in golang and uses an interface for pluggin formatters
+mdencode is written in golang and uses an interface for pluggin formatters.
-mdencode allows for the creation of sqlite3 db file signatures
+mdencode allows for the creation of sqlite3 db file signatures and random file signatures.

-# Overview

 This is a golang command line file signature generator with a modular floor.
 This program can generate a file signature at the file or block level and format and write the output in different formats.
-It can write to an sqlite db.
+It can also write to an sqlite db.
 The mdencode sqlite db files contain a table schema and can be exported into multiple formats.

 # Features